Laura J. Rittenhouse: Early life and education

+Career

-After her marriage, for many years, Rittenhouse was able to spare little time for literary work, but during the early 1890s, she was a frequent contributor to magazines and newspapers.
+During the early 1890s, she was a frequent contributor to magazines and newspapers.
 Her best work was done in her short stories.
-She was a skillful writer of plots, and all her stories were carefully worked out to their logical ending.
+She was skillful at writing plots, and working out the stories to their logical ending.

-For years, her interests were given to the work of the Woman's Christian Temperance Union (WCTU), and for that body, she worked and wrote unceasingly.
-She was the first president of the WCTU of Cairo, serving in that office for many years.
-She was elected district president of that organization for four consecutive years, and for five years, she also served as district treasurer.
-She served as secretary of the Social Science Association in Cairo, secretary of the Centennial Association in Cairo, and secretary of the Cairo Protestant Orphan Asylum, besides acting as manager of the asylum for many years.
-She served a year as secretary of the Cairo Women's Library Club, president (three years) of the Presbyterian Woman's Aid Society in Cairo, and vice-president of the Red Cross Society in Cairo.
+For years, her interests were given to the work of the Woman's Christian Temperance Union (WCTU), and for that organization, she worked and wrote unceasingly.
+She was the first president of the WCTU of Cairo, Illinois, serving in that office for many years.
+She was elected district president of the Cairo WCTU for four consecutive years, and for five years, she also served as district treasurer.

+She served as president (three years) of the Presbyterian Woman's Aid Society in Cairo, and vice-president of the Red Cross Society in Cairo.She served as secretary of the Social Science Association in Cairo, secretary of the Centennial Association in Cairo, for a year, as secretary of the Cairo Women's Library Club.
+She was the secretary of the Cairo Protestant Orphan Asylum, and for many years, was manager of the orphanage.